-Sheen in Staffordshire, is a quiet village perched on a gritstone ridge.
+Sheen is a quiet village perched on a gritstone ridge.
 The Staffordshire corner of the Peak District is quiet and little explored but there’s so much to see here.
-The Manifold Valley Track, Tissington Trail and High Peak Trail link to make some great flat(ish) cycling.
-They’re all ex-railway lines and their lengths are dotted with fascinating industrial heritage details.
+The Manifold Valley Track, Tissington Trail and High Peak Trail link to make some great flat(ish) routes for example.

 More sheltered are the valleys of the Dove and Manifold rivers which offer pleasant walks among some pretty impressive rock towers, caves and gorges.
-While we’re talking about impressive – explore ‘The Roaches’ jagged, ragged ridges with vertiginous peaks.
+While we’re talking about impressive – we might decide to explore ‘The Roaches’ with their jagged, ragged ridges.

 What to bring